Published: February 24, 2022

 Closer to Home

 Ohio is home to one federal park, the Cuyahoga Valley National Park.
 For those of us in Oberlin, it’s less than an hour away (43 miles).
-Of the 63 national park sites, Cuyahoga Valley ranked #7 in 2020, up from #13 in 2019.
-Its visitor count increased by 38% over last year with over 2.8 million visits, largely due to the COVID-19 pandemic.
+Of the 63 national park sites, Cuyahoga Valley ranked #13 in 2021 and had 2.6 million recreation visits, down from #7 in 2020.
+When the larger parks were closed in 2020, CVNP's visitor count increased by 38% over 2019 with over 2.8 million visits, largely due to the COVID-19 pandemic.

 CVNP is one of the smaller parks, with about 33,000 acres.
 Its location between Cleveland and Akron offers a lush green oasis between 2 urban regions.
 During the pandemic, the park hosted many new visitors from the region, with people seeking more opportunities to recreate outdoors.